-- Preview Email Newsletter

 Trump Discovers Multilateralism

 Council on Foreign Relations President Michael Froman made an important point in his February 6 column regarding multilateralism.
 In short, it may be coming back.
-While administration officials have frequently said that "America First" does not mean "America A more PR
+While administration officials have frequently said that "America First" does not mean "America Alone," until now, there has been very little evide more PR

 Jamestown Foundation Posts Commentary: Russia's Hope for Trans-Atlantic Rift at MSC Disappointed (10)